listen2/Imgur-Enhancement-Suite/README.md

 ###FAQ

 ####Why isn't this a packaged extension?
-I don't believe there's any advantage to a "full" browser extension oven a userscript.
+I don't believe there's any advantage to a "full" browser extension over a userscript.
 Furthermore, this form allows users to easily install it in userscript-compliant browsers without my support.